Archive for: International law

 In this case, the PPO exhaustively referred to the fact of the grant of an European patent for the questioned invention and indicated the reasons for which it did not grant patent rights in Poland.
 Undoubtedly for the VAC, it was hard not to notice the importance of the referral by the President of the European Patent Office (EPO), to the Enlarged Board of Appeal of the EPO on the fundamental issues relating to the interpretation of articles 52 EPC in relation to computer programs.
 See case G 3/08, application filed on 22 October 2008.
 The questions asked by Alison Brimelow reflect the concerns and divergent interpretations which source is located in the line of EPO case law aiming to over-extend the concept of “patentability of inventions”.
 At the date of hearing of the case the mentioned referral was not considered by the Enlarged Board of Appeal of the EPO.
 Therefore, the unified position on the examination of the patentability of inventions using computer programs/software, which could be addressed by Member bound by EPC, did not exist yet.
 Given the above, the VAC held that the complaint should be dismissed because it did not include proper basis.

-See also my post entitled “Patent law, case VI SA/Wa 2566/08“.
+See also “Patent law, case VI SA/Wa 2566/08“.

 Patent law, case VI SA/Wa 1525/09